chapter09/blog/_posts/2017-03-05-Python3-French-character.md

 print(row[3].encode('utf-8').decode('utf-8'))
 ```

-The error remained after I ran the script in Sublime.
-It might be resulted from my incorrect configuration of Sublime's build system for Python 3.
+The error remained after I ran the script in Sublime. __It might be resulted from my incorrect configuration of Sublime's build system for Python 3__.
 This guess was verified after I successfuly executed in iTerm.

 With modification on Python 3 build system like below: